fhernandez04/CloudEX4/README.md

-Dear students,
+We are gonna use a couple

-After batteling with Docker and Docker Compose for the last couple of weeks, it is time we level-up how we run our application.
-For this, we are gonna use a couple of VMs to create a cluster using your Cloud provider and Kubernetes.
+of VMs to create a cluster using your Cloud provider and Kubernetes.

 > This exercise can be completed using one VM functioning as master and worker